-The Company's risk management framework includes various internal controls and written policies, such as policies regarding authority levels for expenditure, commitments and general decision making and policies and procedures relating to health, safety and environment designed to ensure a high standard of performance and regulatory compliance.
+The Company's risk management framework includes various internal controls and written policies, such as policies regarding risk management, authority levels for expenditure, commitments and general decision making and policies and procedures relating to health, safety and environment designed to ensure a high standard of performance and regulatory compliance.
 Communication to investors of any material changes to the Company's risk profile is covered by the Company's Continuous Disclosure Policy.

 Further, the Company is fully committed to conducting business in an ethical and honest manner, and intends to comply with bribery and corruption laws in all of the jurisdictions in which it operates.
-A new corporate Anti-Bribery and Anti-Corruption Policy was approved by the Board in September 2014.